 Exceptional Golf Ball for High Handicappers

 Made popular by Tiger Woods, the Bridgestone Tour B XS has been tailored for low handicappers who are looking to avoid the higher price tag of the Pro V1 but not sacrifice in the performance department.

 Next, the company’s SlipRes cover adds much-needed feel and control for increased friction that makes it a dream off the face of your wedges for shot-stopping power and increased back spin for ultimate control.

-Making the ball more efficient, the Dual Dimple reduces drag making the the B XS sleeker through wind and other elements that could ultimately affect the flight of the golf ball.
+Making the ball more efficient, the Dual Dimple reduces drag making the B XS sleeker through wind and other elements that could ultimately affect the flight of the ball.

-With a durable cover that promotes spin and a multi-layered construction that assists in boosting distance, these two golf balls from TaylorMade certainly will earn a place in your golf bag.
+With a durable cover that promotes spin and a multi-layered construction that assists in boosting distance, these two balls from TaylorMade certainly will earn a place in your golf bag.